sfc-gh-cgoyette/spcs-code-server/README.md

 # Snowpark Container Services - Remote VSCode (code-server)
+## Now Including R Kernel
 ---
 This repository contains code that builds upon the quickstart [Intro to Snowpark Container Services Quickstart](https://quickstarts.snowflake.com/guide/intro_to_snowpark_container_services/index.html).

+This specific branch includes details on how to update your dockerfile to include the R kernel and corresponding dependencies, for a mixed Python & R development environment running on Linuxserver.io's code-server project, aka, containerized VSCode.

+---
 Please refer to the quickstart for a complete set of instructions for getting started with spcs, including configuring roles required for use of SPCS, creating and managing compute pools, and configuring corresponding network configurations for services deployed in SPCS.

 ## Topics